 Privilege: Exclusive access or access to material and immaterial resources based on the membership to a dominant social group.

-Race: A social construct that artifically divides people into distinct groups based on characteristcs such as physical appearance (particuarly race), ancestral heritage, cultural affiliation, cultural history, ethnic classification, and the social, economic and political needs of a society at a given period of time.
+Race: A social construct that artificially divides people into distinct groups based on characteristics such as physical appearance (particularly race), ancestral heritage, cultural affiliation, cultural history, ethnic classification, and the social, economic and political needs of a society at a given period of time.

 Racial Identity: A socially constructed category about a group of people based on generalized physical features such as skin color, hair type, shape of eyes, physique, etc.

 Racism: the systemic subordination of members of marginalized racial groups who have relatively little social power by members of a dominate racial group.
 This subordination is supported by the action of individuals, cultural norms and values, and institutional structures and practices of society.

 Romantic Orientation: describes an individual’s pattern of romantic attraction based on a person’s gender regardless of one’s sexual orientation.
 For individuals that do experience sexual attraction, their sexual orientation and romantic orientation are often in alignment (i.e. they experience sexual attraction toward individuals of the same gender(s) as the individuals they are interested in forming romantic relationships with).
 Romantic orientation and sexual orientation do not have to be in alignment and can vary based off of how people identify.

 Safe Space: Refers to an environment in which everyone feels comfortable expressing themselves and participating fully, without fear of attack, ridicule, or denial of experience.